-We are committed to protecting confidential information - whether about Foresters or our members, customers, employees, colleagues, suppliers and business partners Protecting the confidentiality of personal information against loss, theft, unauthorized collection, access use or disclosure is critical to maintaining our good reputation and the commitment we have made to our stakeholders.
+We are committed to protecting confidential information - whether about Foresters or our members, customers, employees, colleagues, suppliers and business partners.
+Protecting the confidentiality of personal information against loss, theft, unauthorized collection, access use or disclosure is critical to the security and confidentiality of assets, communications and information, as well as maintaining our good reputation and the commitment we have made to our stakeholders.
 Protecting personal information is everyone's responsibility.

-Confidential information includes: trade secrets, employee or personnel records, medical records, business plans and proposals, sales forecasts, marketing strategies, client and customer lists, pricing or pricing strategies, construction plans, vendor supply data, new business leads, and information about research and development.
+Confidential information includes, and is not limited to: trade secrets, employee or personnel records, medical records, business plans and proposals, sales forecasts, marketing strategies, client and customer lists, pricing or pricing strategies, construction plans, vendor supply data, new business leads, and information about research and development.